Future-House/paper-qa/README.md

 )
 ```

-### Changing Embedding Model
+### Embedding Model

+Embeddings are used to retrieve k texts (where k is specified via `Settings.answer.evidence_k`)
+for re-ranking and contextual summarization.
+If you don't want to use embeddings, but instead just fetch all chunks,
+disable "evidence retrieval" via the `Settings.answer.evidence_retrieval` setting.

-PaperQA2 defaults to using OpenAI (`text-embedding-3-small`) embeddings, but has flexible options for both vector stores and embedding choices.
-The simplest way to change an embedding is via the `embedding` argument to the `Settings` object constructor:
+PaperQA2 defaults to using OpenAI (`text-embedding-3-small`) embeddings,
+but has flexible options for both vector stores and embedding choices.

+#### Specifying the Embedding Model

+The simplest way to specify the embedding model is via `Settings.embedding`:

 ```python
 from paperqa import Settings, ask